-SiteGround is one of the top web hosting companies in 2017, and you can start your hosting with them for as little as $3.95 a month for the StartUp program.
+SiteGround is one of the top web hosting companies, and you can start your hosting with them for as little as $3.95 a month for the StartUp program.
 But for $5.95 (this price is 60% percent off) you can get the GrowBig plan, which I recommend.
 It allows for double the amount of traffic, which you reach relatively quickly within the year.

-The GrowBig Plan also has a few extras like -WP Super Cache (helps the site run faster), 1-year free Wildcard SSL (encrypts data and displays the lock in your address bar to assure visitors your site is safe), you can have multiple websites on the GrowBig Plan and more.
+The GrowBig Plan also has a few extras like -WP Super Cache (helps the site run faster), 1-year free Wildcard SSL (encrypts data and displays the lock in your address bar to assure visitors your site is safe), and you can have multiple websites on the GrowBig Plan.

 You will also need to pay for your Domain Name (the name of your site) which is $14.95 a year.